Patrick-Deric/Pig-Game/README.md

 # Pig-Game
-Its a pig game using mainly pure Javascript.
+Its a pig game using mainly vanilla Javascript.